 The Illinois Biochar Group is affiliated with the International Biochar Initiative.
 For News Briefs on biochar research from the US and around the world see the News Briefs on the International Biochar Initiative website.

 Biochar is found in soils from around the world.
 It can be formed as a result of vegetation fires and from particular soil management practices, especially in the Amazon region.
 Sustainable biochar is a carbon-enriched material derived from waste biomass, such as crop residues, manure, and timber and forestry residues.
-It is made by heating biomass at low temperatures in the absence of air (pyrolysis), usually in a specially designed furnace to drive off volatile gasses, leaving behind carbon or "biochar."
+It is made by heating biomass at temperatures usually between 450 and 750°C in the absence of air (pyrolysis), usually in a specially designed furnace to drive off volatile gasses, leaving behind carbon or "biochar."
 This process also produces other clean energy products, such as bio-oil and syngas, along with the biochar.

 Biochar is used primarily as a soil amendment.
 Research has shown that biochar can increase soil retention of nutrients and agrochemicals for plant and crop production.
 Biochar can also help to improve water quality by causing more nutrients to stay in the soil instead of leaching into groundwater or surface waters.
 Soil application of biochar is being tested around the world and more research is needed on its effects on specific soil types and the different properties of biochars made under various conditions and from different feedstocks.
 Biochar can be important for growing food and improving cropland, especially in areas with depleted soils or lacking adequate water and chemical fertilizer supplies.